apache/flink-web/community.md

 </table>

 <b style="color:red">Please make sure you are subscribed to the mailing list you are posting to!</b> If you are not subscribed to the mailing list, your message will either be rejected (dev@ list) or you won't receive the response (user@ list).

-## IRC

-There is an IRC channel called #flink dedicated to Apache Flink at irc.freenode.org.
-There is also a [web-based IRC client](http://webchat.freenode.net/?channels=flink) available.

-The IRC channel can be used for online discussions about Apache Flink as community, but developers should be careful to move or duplicate all the official or useful discussions to the issue tracking system or dev mailing list.

 ## Stack Overflow